WookieWorkgroup/Project2/README.md

 3) Added char or symbol info to exceptions
 4) Added exceptions to infix in all switches and top/pop

+To Do
+Error Codes - Add a unique code to every type of exception thrown index number_file name abreviation_extension
+Example - 01_ie_cp = first error message in the infix_eval cpp

 Errors
 1) 4++ is seen as invalid by input inspect